abdullah-web24/smooth-scroller/README.md

 ```

 > There are few resons why I made this kind of syntax.
 One of them is to controll all of the animation from one place.
+> It has a limitation that, you should not change the position of the sticky element

 ## Features